pennchildlanglab/tljh-datascience/README.md

 # tljh-datascience

-Tells TLJH to use [DockerSpawner](https://jupyterhub-dockerspawner.readthedocs.io/en/latest/) to start user servers inside [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/tags?page=1&ordering=last_updated) docker containers.
+Tells TLJH to use [DockerSpawner](https://jupyterhub-dockerspawner.readthedocs.io/en/latest/) to spin up [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/tags?page=1&ordering=last_updated) containers for each user.
 This makes it easy to include R and Julia Kernels for your JupyterHub users.
 Read more about what's included in the `jupyter/datascience-notebook` [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook).

-It also sets jupyterlab as the default IDE.
+The plugin also sets jupyterlab as the default IDE.

 ## Install